95348953489345893524897/pvprepo/information/configresources.md

 bind b "run"
 ```

-Basically, what this does is make the incrementing seem random by running through it (by pressing space) without executing the command (the command is executed by B, bound to "run")\
+Basically, what this does is make the incrementing seem random by running through it (by pressing space) without executing the command (the command is executed by B, bound to "run")<br/>

-Real example:\
+Real example:<br/>
 ```
 alias pseudorandom_playermodel_1 "cl_playermodel alyx; pseudorandom_playermodel_tick"
 alias pseudorandom_playermodel_2 "cl_playermodel barney; pseudorandom_playermodel_tick"